zacherytapp/dots/README.md

 - [ ] Instructions for installing ruby
 - [ ] Instructions for installing lua
 - [ ] Instructions for configuring various needed npm packages

+## Arch Linux TODO:

+- [ ] Configure Ansible for Arch Linux
+- [ ] Figure out how to open Gwenview from Dolphin
+- [ ] Figure out how to make electron apps open faster using Ozone for Hyprland
+- [ ] Solve Plymouth Splash Screen Issue
+- [ ] Ensure consistent theming across all used applications
+- [ ] Solve issue with OpenBubbles not opening Dolphin